eth-educators/ethstaker-guides/merge-devnet.md

 You might want to try some transactions using MetaMask on this testnet.
 If so, check out [Marius van der Wijden's guide](https://hackmd.io/dFzKxB3ISWO8juUqPpJFfw#Setting-up-Metamask).

+## Good references

+Check out [the Merge Devnet3 website](https://devnet3.themerge.dev/) for some good references to explorers and faucets.

 ## Support

 If you have any question or if you need additional support, make sure to get in touch with people involved with this initiative: